-Oral hypoglycemic agents are often prescribed by the primary care provider, nurse practitioner, endocrinologist and internist.
-However, it is important to educate the patient on changes in lifestyle.
-A dietary consult should be sought to educate the patient on a healthy diet.
-The patient should be urged to join an exercise program, stop smoking and lower the body weight.
-No matter what oral hypoglycemic agent is prescribed, the healthcare worker must know adverse effects and potential for interaction with other medications.
+Oral hypoglycemic agents are often prescribed by the primary care provider, nurse practitioner, endocrinologist, and internist.
+However, it is essential to educate the patient on changes in lifestyle, which include dietary modifications and exercise therapy.
+A dietary consult is often necessary to educate the patient on a healthy diet.
+The patient should be urged to join an exercise program, stop smoking, and lower body weight.
+No matter what oral hypoglycemic agent the clinician prescribes, the healthcare worker must know the adverse effects and potential for interaction with other medications.

 |||Liu Z,Yang B, Drug Development Strategy for Type 2 Diabetes: Targeting Positive Energy Balances.
 Current drug targets.
 2018 Dec 16; [PubMed PMID: 30556500]|

 |||ACOG Practice Bulletin No. 201: Pregestational Diabetes Mellitus.
 Obstetrics and gynecology.
 2018 Dec; [PubMed PMID: 30461693]|

 |||Wang Y,Perri M 3rd, A Systematic Review of Patient-Reported Satisfaction with Oral Medication Therapy in Patients with Type 2 Diabetes.
 Value in health : the journal of the International Society for Pharmacoeconomics and Outcomes Research.
 2018 Nov; [PubMed PMID: 30442283]|